rohanshastri00/cs104-rshastri/hw1/README.md

 #wsearch.cpp

-Searches for a word in a given grid of letters.
+Recursively searches for a word in a given grid of letters.

 To run program, you will need (as command line arguments):
 1. valid grid input